 Thousands of websites are launched on a daily basis.
 Virtually all these sites want to attract, engage, convert, and finally, retain visitors.
 Unfortunately, not all websites are able to do all these because they do not take design and functionality seriously.

-These websites fail to recognize the fact that first impression is critical even in the digital world.
+These websites fail to recognize the fact that the first impression is critical even in the digital world.
 This is especially applicable in having a website that is the face of the brand digitally.

-With this in mind, the power of persuasion lies in understanding and analyzing the intentions, motivations, needs, and preferences of the target audience as well as integrating these factors in the design.
+With this in mind, the power of persuasion lies in understanding and analyzing the intentions, motivations, needs, and preferences of the target audience as well as integrating these factors into the design.
 Only those websites who understand the how and the why of the users are the ones who can successfully persuade them.